-Each flooding source included in the project scope has been studied and mapped using professional engineering and mapping methodologies that were agreed upon by FEMA and the City of Cordova as appropriate to the risk level.
+Each flooding source included in the project scope has been studied and mapped using professional engineering and mapping methodologies that were agreed upon by FEMA and City of Valdez as appropriate to the risk level.
 Flood risk is evaluated based on factors such as known flood hazards and projected impact on the built environment.
-Engineering analyses were performed for each studied flooding source to calculate its 1% annual chance flood elevations; elevations corresponding to other floods (e.g. 10-, 4-, 2-, 0.2 % annual chance, etc.) may have also been computed for certain flooding sources.
+Engineering analyses were performed for each studied flooding source to calculate its 1% annual chance flood elevations; elevations corresponding to other floods (e.g. 10-, 4-, 2-, 0.2-percent annual chance, etc.) may have also been computed for certain flooding sources.
 Engineering models and methods are described in detail in Section 5.0 of this FIS Report.
 The modeled elevations at cross sections were used to delineate the floodplain boundaries on the FIRM; between cross sections, the boundaries were interpolated using elevation data from various sources.
 More information on specific mapping methods is provided in Section 6.0 of this FIS Report.

 Depending on the accuracy of available topographic data (Table 23), study methodologies employed (Section 5.0), and flood risk, certain flooding sources may be mapped to show both the 1% and 0.2% annual chance floodplain boundaries, regulatory water surface elevations (BFEs), and/or a regulatory floodway.
 Similarly, other flooding sources may be mapped to show only the 1% annual chance floodplain boundary on the FIRM, without published water surface elevations.
-In cases where the 1% and 0.2% annual chance floodplain boundaries are close together, only the 1% annual chance floodplain boundary is shown on the FIRM.
+In cases where the 1% and 0.2% annual chance floodplain boundary is shown on the FIRM.
 Figure 3, "Map Legend for FIRM", describes the flood zones that are used on the FIRMs to account for the varying levels of flood risk that exist along flooding sources within the project area.
-Table 2 and Table 3 indicate the flood zone designations for each flooding source and each community within the City of Cordova, respectively.
+Table 2 and Table 3 indicate the flood zone designations for each flooding source and each community within City of Valdez, respectively.